Would you like to become an entrepreneur? At Job Market Finland, you will find information and services to help you start your entrepreneurship.

 If your paid job ends during your part-time entrepreneurship, you may be eligible for an adjusted unemployment benefit.
 In this case, the amount of unemployment benefit you receive will be adjusted according to your income from the business.

-Do you have a business idea and are thinking about setting up a business?
+Do you have a business idea and are thinking about setting up a company?

 If you are an entrepreneur or employ yourself in another way, the provisions on unemployment security are different for you than for a wage earner.